 2.6 Pregnancy and children

 Some airlines refuse to carry women who will be 28 weeks or more pregnant on the date of return travel.
 Please check with the airline concerned as their rules may vary and also consult your doctor.
 Infants must be 6 weeks old or more to travel by air and must either sit on an adult's lap or occupy an infant seat.
 Please contact the airline you are travelling with for details of appropriate seats.
 Generally children aged 2 years or more must occupy a seat.
+Some airlines may require one adult travelling per every under 2 year old, please contact your airline for more information.
 A child must be under 2 years of age on the date of their return flight to be entitled to the infant fare level which is usually 10% of the International Air Transport Association’s (or IATA's) published fare.

 2.7 Government imposed taxes, fees and charges